tomcl/HowToUseGitTJWC/README.md

 You have now set up a **local repo** that is a cloned copy of the remote github repository and uses that as its git origin:

-**C:/users/myid/github/myrepo**  ---origin---> **https://github.com/myrepo**
+**C:/users/myid/github/myrepo**  ---origin---> **https://github.com/mygithubid/myrepo**

 The local repository sets up in your filing system a downloaded copy of the origin repository files which can changed arbitrarily by you.
 However it contains - invisibly under the hidden `.git` subdirectory - all the necessary git tracking info.
 It is this info that makes the local file copy itself a git repository.

 In fact the local repository you have created consists of TWO LOCAL COPIES of the files:

-`C:/users/myid/github/myrepo` (the copy you can see) `C:/users/myid/github/myrepo/.git` (a hidden *commit tree* copy processed only by git)
+`C:/users/myid/github/myrepo` (the **working tree** copy you can see) `C:/users/myid/github/myrepo/.git` (a hidden *commit tree* copy processed only by git)

-The hidden copy is not human editable and must never be touched by you directly.
-Either command line git tools or (easier for most simple tasks, and used in this Tutorial) Github Desktop will operate on the hidden copy.
+The commit tree is not human editable and must never be touched by you directly.
+Either command line git tools or (easier for most simple tasks, and used in this Tutorial) Github Desktop will operate on it.

-The hidden local copy of the project files is stored in a processed form by Git.
-Initially both it and your visible files will be identical to the remote repo.
-When you develop new code you change the local files, but the hidden copy is unchanged until you use git commands to record your changes.
+Initially both the commit tree and your visible files will be identical to the remote repo.
+When you develop new code you change the local files, but the commit tree is unchanged until you use git commands to record your changes.

 <p align="center">
 <img src="Github%20workflow.jpg"> </img>
 </p>

-The picture shows how changes are propagated between the central Github repository that you created, and your local files: the *working tree*).
+The picture shows how changes are propagated between the central Github repository that you created, and your local _working tree_ files.
 For now ignore the red arrows, and focus on the blue arrows that represent typical workflow.
+For simplicity I've separated the two workflow for moving data to and from the central repository into the left and right side of the picture.

 Saving your changes - once you have useful new code - is a two-stage process as shown in the left-hand side of the picture:

 1. **Commit** to the local repository.
-Your visible file changes are saved to the hidden (github tracked) files, with a Git tracking message.
-Git preserves every commit and can backtrack to any point in its history.
+Your visible file changes are saved to the commit tree files, with a Git tracking message.
+Git preserves every commit as a self-contained snapshot and can backtrack to any point in its history.
 2. **Push** the local repository to the remote repository.
-This propagates the changes, and the newly created commit checkpoint, to the remote repo where they can be picked up by anyone else.
+This propagates  the newly created commit snapshot to the remote repo where it can be picked up by anyone else.

 * Keep Github desktop open on your local repository `myrepo` so you can conveniently run git commands from the GUI.
 It will also periodically Fetch origin/master which is helpful though not necessary.
 * Change some local files: e.g. add something to the README.
 * View your local repository in Github DeskTop under the `Changes` tab as in the picture below.
-  * The example shows this as I am writing this tutorial
+  * The picture shows the changes tab as I am writing this tutorial
-  * Each file changed from the git copy is listed in the LH panel with a tick-box to say whether it will be recorded.
-By default all tick-boxes are ticked and you should normally keep this.
+  * Each file changed from the commit tree copy is listed in the LH panel with a tick-box to say whether it will be recorded.
+By default all tick-boxes are ticked and you should keep this.
+See [disasters](#avoiding-disasters) for the dangers in unticking items.
-  * Click on a text file file to view the changes in the RH panel.
+  * Click on a LH panel text file to view the changes in the RH panel.
 Changed text is red.
-  * Each listed file it is shown as new (green icon) or changed (yellow icon).
+  * Each listed file is shown as new (green icon) or changed (yellow icon).
   * Also shown in the Github desktop black toolbar are the current repository name, the current _branch_ name, and the _git action button_.

 <p align="center">